balaji1974/python-and-machinelearning/03 - Machine Learning Basics/README.md

 and tested your model on and what is actually happening.
 Ensure the data you're using during experimentation matches up with the data you're using in production.

+Modelling breaks into three parts:
+Choosing a model
-Modelling breaks into three parts, choosing a model, improving a model or model tuning, comparing it with others.
+Improving a model or model tuning,
+Comparing it with others

 Choosing a model
 ----------------